CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 On all Application Servers, Web Application Server and Load Balancer Server, a domain user, which is a member of the Local Administrators group, must be available to run the installation scripts.
 This is a prerequisite of Microsoft Service Fabric, which is the HA platform that {{% ctx %}} Innovation is built upon.

+### IIS Application Pool User

-For Gateway, a domain user must be available to run the Application Pools.
-This user must be given `Log on as a service` and `Log on as a batch job` permissions otherwise the Application Pools will not be able to run.
+For Gateway, a domain user must be available to run the IIS Application Pool.
+This user must be given `Log on as a service` and `Log on as a batch job` permissions otherwise the Application Pool will not be able to run.
 Information about how to do this will be given during installation.

 ### Antivirus Exclusions